pzrq/discover-road-runner/README.rst

 ------------

 * Only supports the SQLite3 `:memory:` backend.
-* Does not tally expected failures / unexpected successes (yet!)
 * Doesn't work nicely with coverage
 * Doesn't support fuzzy matching like tox does
 * Probably won't work with TransactionTestCase